Janis AIAD

 -

-Charles-Albert Lehalle for introducing me to market microstructure and heavy tails in various complex-systems, and our research on year-long nanosecond-scale NASDAQ orderbook tick data.
+Charles-Albert Lehalle for introducing me to market microstructure and heavy-tailed phenomena in complex systems, and for our research on one year of nanosecond-scale NASDAQ order-book data.

 -